felltrin/felltrin/README.md

 - 👋 Hi, I’m @felltrin
 - 👀 I’m interested in web development, skateboarding and basketball.
-- 🌱 I’m currently specializing in TypeScript, Three.js and React.
+- 🌱 I’m specializing in TypeScript, Three.js and React.
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me
   - Twitter DMs